terebigeemu/usydjam/README.md

 Background/character art was predominantly produced by Isaac.

+The Pigeon Game Studios loading screen was from an [earlier game jam project](https://github.com/terebigeemu/ludum-dare-49) which included this game's development team + other members.

 ## AI declaration

 AI was used in code assistance and developing a dataset of pre-populated attributes for in-game items.